-One of the most powerful marketing tools you have for your childcare business is your daycare tour.
-When prospective parents express interest in coming in for a tour of your daycare program, you have a golden opportunity to give a great impression and turn that interest into a new enrollment.
-In the following guide, we offer tips for conducting a successful daycare tour.
+A successful daycare tour is one of the most powerful marketing tools you have as a childcare business owner.
+When a prospective parent agrees to come in, you have a golden window to make a great impression and turn that interest into a real enrollment.
+In the guide that follows, we share practical tips for conducting a successful daycare tour that converts.

 Make the Most of First Impressions